 2. Lift-Up Cabinets: In the upper cabinets, the mix of horizontals and verticals was accomplished with the use of several lift-up cabinets.
 These not only added to the visual design, but they also offered better functionality for me than if we’d had all tall vertical cabinets.
 At 15” high, these lift-ups only gave us one shelf, but the truth is -- I can’t reach above that without a stepstool anyway!
 Plus, with standard cabinet doors, I was constantly bumping my head.
 I just love how these lift-up cabinets marry form and function.

 3. Frosted Glass: We used frosted glass inserts in the horizontal lift-ups (except for the appliance garage, of course) to add even more interest to the cabinetry, as well as to tie in with the glass tile accents in the backsplash.
 We use the glass lift-ups mostly for glassware or pale dishes so that they look neat and uncluttered.
-The one downside of the frosted glass is that it does have a tendency to stain easily.

 4. Mixed Use Below: The under-counter cabinets are also a composition of horizontal elements (i.e., drawers) and vertical elements (standard cabinets, as well as verticals pull-outs).
 All this variety in form also maximizes function.
 I find drawers and pull-outs much more useful than standard cabinets.
 I especially love our narrow pull-outs – one is a spice rack and the other holds upright trays.